The Complete Guide to the Spanish Future Tense: When and How to Use It

 Using Present Tense

-You would likely say “I’m leaving at eight” over “I’m going to leave at eight” or “I will leave at eight.”
+You would likely say “I’m leaving at eight” instead of “I’m going to leave at eight” or “I will leave at eight.”

 It’s similar in Spanish, though they tend to use the simple present tense instead of the present continuous tense that we usually use in English.